 Throughout the month there was more than seven inches of rain, with the wettest day recorded on Saturday, February 5.
 Rain was recorded on 25 of the month’s 28 days.

 Last year saw a long dry spell from January to June, leading to a hosepipe ban, but it was then followed by a wet summer and autumn.
-Then came another long period of dry weather throughout December and January.
+Then came another long period of dry weather throughout December

 The Met Office said there would appear to be little rain on the way to East Lancashire in the coming weeks.